Human Rabies Immune Globulin (HRIG)

 Weight-based dosing can create challenges with the volume required to be administered in a total dose:

-• Anatomical constraints of some wounds (eg, ear, nose, or finger) can limit the portion of the dose that can be injected3,4
+• Anatomical constraints of some wounds (eg, ear, nose, or finger) can limit the portion of the dose that can be infiltrated at the site of the wound3,4

 • Risk of compartment syndrome should be minimized when possible4